Hunters Point Power Plant Closure and Cleanup

 PG&E has implemented sustainability and local hiring practices benefitting workers, the community and the environment.
 Those practices include:

-- Transporting excavated soil through the use of the rail yard and train operation located close to the site on Cargo Way, which has reduced greenhouse gas emissions by approximately 4,000 metric tons.
+- Transporting excavated soil by rail from the railyard located close to the site on Cargo Way, which has reduced greenhouse gas emissions by approximately 5,000 metric tons.

 PG&E is proud of the local jobs that have been created at the site since the plant closed.
 PG&E coordinates its community hiring program with the City of San Francisco's CityBuild program and local labor leaders.
 For more information about CityBuild and the services they offer, including job opportunities throughout the City of San Francisco, call (415) 401-4889 or go to CityBuild's website.